-Why Does My Dog Only Listen to Men?
+"Why Does My Dog Listen to My Husband and Not Me?"

-One question often asked among female dog owners is, ‘’Why does my dog ignore me and only listen to my husband?’’
+One question often asked among female dog owners is "Why does my dog ignore me and only listen to my husband?"

 You can almost taste the bitterness these spouses feel.
 More often than not, they start questioning other aspects of their lives, from their leadership skills to wondering who truly wears the pants in the household.

 Often it is difficult to evaluate what causes a dog to put on deaf ears when you approach and then turn into a saint with a shiny halo when hubby comes home and whispers a command.
 The house rules are always the same, you use the same command words, and you can even mimic a masculine voice, but it makes no difference.
 So what is going on?

 Why Won't My Dog Obey Me?

 The first thing to do is to be totally honest with yourself.
 Is there any chance you've been inconsistent or unclear with the dog?
 Like children, dogs can be quite clever in determining who they can mess around with and who they cannot.
 Sometimes a child will behave, but when grandma steps in, the child gets pushy because he knows that grandma closes an eye or even two.
 If your hubby asks your dog to sit and does not allow your dog to do anything else until that rump touches the ground, your dog will be likely thinking, "Okay, the rules are strictly in place with this guy, no fooling around."